-Term Definition Central Examinations Examinations held during the end-of-semester and deferred and supplementary examination periods and on in-semester Saturdays, and in-semester deferred Saturdays, for which the administration and conduct are managed by the Examinations Section.
+Term Definition Central examinations Examinations held during the end-of-semester and deferred and supplementary examination periods and on in-semester Saturdays, and in-semester deferred Saturdays, for which the administration and conduct are managed by the Examinations Section.
 Emergency Cancellation Plan A plan approved by the Academic Registrar to cancel or postpone examinations due to unforeseen circumstances.
-Defence Service Service (including training) for the Australian Defence Force Reserves (Naval Reserve, Army Reserve, or Air Force Reserve), as per the Defence Reserve Service (Protection) Act 2001 (Cth).
-Deferred Examination An examination, sat at a specified later date, that may be approved for medical reasons, extenuating circumstances, or as a single discretionary deferment.
-Delayed Examination An examination rescheduled due to two examinations at the same time, three examinations in one calendar day, or an examination on one campus being immediately followed by another examination at a different campus.
-Digital Examination An examination that is taken using an electronic device.
-Examination Script A student's written responses to examination questions, either digital or paper-based.
-Examination Supervisor Person assigned to oversee and invigilate the conduct of an examination.

-Term Definition Examiner The nominated academic responsible for the examination content and method.
+Term Definition Defence Service Service (including training) for the Australian Defence Force Reserves (Naval Reserve, Army Reserve, or Air Force Reserve), as per the Defence Reserve Service (Protection) Act 2001 (Cth).
+Deferred examination An examination, sat at a specified later date, that may be approved for medical reasons, extenuating circumstances, or as a single discretionary deferment.
+Delayed examination An examination rescheduled due to two examinations at the same time, three examinations in one calendar day, or an examination on one campus being immediately followed by another examination at a different campus.
+Digital examination An examination that is taken using an electronic device.
+Elite athlete In relation to a student registered as a UQ elite athlete and representing Australia or an Australian state or territory during an examination period.
+Elite performer In relation to a student working at the highest levels as an artist or performer and participating in an event during an examination period.
+Examination script A student's written responses to examination questions, either digital or paper-based.
+Examination supervisor Person assigned to oversee and invigilate the conduct of an examination.
+Examiner The nominated academic responsible for the examination content and method.
 The examiner may or may not be the Course Coordinator.
-Invigilated Examination An examination taken under supervision.
-Marking Scheme The mechanism by which marks, including part marks where appropriate, are allocated to student answers to examination questions.
-Medical Practitioner A person who is registered by the Australian Health Practitioner Regulation Agency (AHPRA).
-Off-campus Examination A written or digital examination delivered at specified domestic and overseas venues, or online with invigilation.
-On-campus Examination An examination delivered at one of the UQ campuses.
+Extenuating circumstances See the Reasonable Adjustments for Students Procedure.
+Invigilated examination An examination taken under supervision.
+Marking scheme The mechanism by which marks, including part marks where appropriate, are allocated to student answers to examination questions.
+Medical practitioner A person who is registered by the Australian Health Practitioner Regulation Agency (AHPRA).
+Off-campus examination A written or digital examination delivered at specified domestic and overseas venues, or online with invigilation.
+On-campus examination An examination delivered at one of the UQ campuses.
 They can be paper-based, digital or practical, and are held at a set time, date, and venue.
-Original Examination Means the first sitting of an in-semester or end-of-semester examination (that is, not a supplementary or deferred examination).
-Registered Nurse A person who is registered as a nurse by the Australian Health Practitioner Regulation Agency (AHPRA).
-Registered Pharmacist A person who is registered by the Australian Health Practitioner Regulation Agency (AHPRA).
+Original examination Means the first sitting of an in-semester or end-of-semester examination (that is, not a supplementary or deferred examination).
+Registered nurse A person who is registered as a nurse by the Australian Health Practitioner Regulation Agency (AHPRA).
+Registered pharmacist A person who is registered by the Australian Health Practitioner Regulation Agency (AHPRA).
 Pharmacists have limited scope for issuing medical certificates.
 They can only be issued for a certain range of medical conditions and can't be backdated (that is, they can only be dated for the date the student presents to the pharmacist for a consultation).
-Release of Examination Papers Making available copies of the question papers from the school/centre, past end-of-semester examination question papers, or sample papers, in the Library.
-Scheduled Class A class timetabled for a course at a specified time during a teaching week.
-School-based Examinations All in-class examinations and those scheduled during the central examination period that involve a practical component during the central examination periods, where the faculty or school takes responsibility for administration and conduct of the examination.
-Study Period A semester, trimester, research quarter, or teaching period, including non-standard teaching periods.
-Supplementary Assessment Assessment offered after receiving a final grade of 3 or N (marginal fail) that is designed to provide a second opportunity for a student to demonstrate that they have achieved all the required learning outcomes for a course.
+Release of examination papers Making available copies of the question papers from the school/centre, past end-of-semester examination question papers, or sample papers, in the Library.
+Scheduled class A class timetabled for a course at a specified time during a teaching week.
+School-based examinations All in-class examinations and those scheduled during the central examination period that involve a practical component during the central examination periods, where the faculty or school takes responsibility for administration and conduct of the examination.
+Study period A semester, trimester, research quarter, or teaching period, including non-standard teaching periods.
+Supplementary assessment Assessment offered after receiving a final grade of 3 or N (marginal fail) that is designed to provide a second opportunity for a student to demonstrate that they have achieved all the required learning outcomes for a course.